Installation¶

 Install the Rust compiler by running the command below and following the on-screen instructions:

 The default configurations should suffice in most cases.
-Ensure that the current shell is restarted or the commandsource "$HOME/.cargo/env"
+Ensure that the current shell is restarted or the commandsource "$HOME/.cargo/env"is run upon installation completion so that the Rust compiler and thecargopackage manager can be found. -

 Install the feature-specific dependencies by running the following command (sudo privileges required):